Happily, not all landlords will ban your furry or feathered friend

 “Mention their names and ages, how well trained they are, whether they live inside our outside.
 It doesn’t hurt to mention microchip and council registration details if applicable, to show that you are a responsible pet owner,” he says.

-Milillo agrees, suggesting you include details of your pet in the application form.
+Milillo agrees, suggesting you include details of your animal in the application form.
 This is essentially a résumé for your pet.

 “Attach information such as a photo of the pet, its breed, age, its registration details, whether it’s microchipped, vaccinated and so on,” she says.